rackerlabs/docs-cloud-files/rst/dev-guide/static-websites-using-cdn-enabled-containers/create-a-static-website.rst

 the container become available through a static website after you set the ``X-Container-Meta-Web-Index`` header to ``index.html`` or another index page of your choice.
-You can also create subdirectories in your website by creating pseudo directories, as outlined in :ref:`Pseudo hierarchical directories and folders<cf-dg-pseudo-dir>`.
+You can also create subdirectories in your website by creating pseudo directories, as outlined in :ref:`Pseudo hierarchical directories and folders<pseudo-dir>`.
 Each pseudo directory becomes a subdirectory in the website.

 The page you set for ``X-Container-Meta-Web-Index`` becomes the index